 This post may contain affiliate links.
 See full disclosure here.

-If you are like me and live in a dry arid climate having lush landscape, turf grass everywhere you look and all the plants your heart could want, sometimes just isn’t quite an option.
-If you love plants like I do, you might like some of my other Plant Crafts.
+If you are like me and live in a dry arid climate (New Mexico) having lush landscape, turf grass everywhere you look and all the plants your heart could want, sometimes just isn’t quite an option.
+If you love plants like I do, you might like some of my other Plant Crafts or Plant Care.

 I have lived in two homes here in New Mexico and our first home had quite a bit of landscape work done in the front and back yard – so it wasn’t very challenging for me to add my plant-y touch and feel pretty good about our space.